 Hands down, the Cardboard headset by Google is the cheapest way to try out virtual reality.
 This simplistic headset retails for less than $20, is compatible with a wide range of smartphones, and provides a surprisingly visually immersive experience, especially given its humble appearance.
 It has a single button to allow you to interact with your VR experience and is one of the easiest headsets to set up and operate.

 However, there are clearly going to be some concessions in a $20 headset when you compare it one that costs several hundred dollars.
-The Cardboard needs to be held up to your face, and being made of cardboard, isn't all that comfortable to wear.
+The Cardboard needs to be held up to your face and — made of cardboard — isn't all that comfortable to wear.
 You can't really interact with this device in ways close to the top headsets, as this model lacks any sort of hand controllers.
 Despite these not insignificant flaws, the Cardboard makes it a great option for someone who isn't necessarily a tech expert, but wants to give VR a try without breaking the bank.
 This all combines to earn the Google Cardboard the Best Buy award.

 Read review: Google Cardboard